google/webcrypto.dart/README.md

 ## Limitations
-This package has a few limitations compared to the [Web Cryptograph API][webcrypto-spec].
+This package has a few limitations compared to the [Web Cryptography API][webcrypto-spec].
 For a discussion of parity with Web Cryptography APIs see `doc/webcrypto-parity.md`.

  * `deriveKey` is not supported, however, keys can always be created from